Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-We have learned how to use the Top Values-Property of Queries (the SELECT, MAKE-TABLE, and APPEND Queries where this property is applicable) in an earlier post.
-Before going through this article I suggest you take a look at the earlier one given there.
+We have already learned how to use the Top Values property of Queries (applicable in SELECT, MAKE-TABLE, and APPEND queries) in an earlier post.
+If you haven’t seen it yet, I recommend taking a look at that article first [link here].

 Sample SQL with TOP Property Setting.

-Here is a sample SQL of a SELECT Query with the Top Values-Property set with the Value 25.
+Here is a sample SQL of a SELECT Query with the Top Values-Property set to the Value 25.

 SELECT TOP 25 Orders.OrderID, Orders.EmployeeID, Orders.OrderDate, Orders.RequiredDate, Orders.Freight